 Data recorded in HEAT will be held securely for the duration of the longitudinal programme and anonymised according to anonymisation protocols as appropriate by the HEAT Service.
 The Information Commissioner’s Office (https://ico.org.uk) has approved HEAT’s retention schedule which shows how long information is kept for.
 You can read the data privacy information for HEAT on their website (https://heat.ac.uk).

-How can you access your data:
+How to access your data

-If you would like to see this information please contact the Data Protection Officer at the University of Essex.
+If you would like to exercise any of these rights, please contact the Data Protection Officer at the University of Essex.
 01206 874853, email@example.com.

-Changes to this notice:
+Changes to this notice

 We keep our privacy notices under regular review.
-This privacy notice was last updated in August 2019.
+This privacy notice was last updated in May 2021.